Lukiangelxd/ReadMe-Generator/README.md

 # ReadMe-Generator

+## Description
+The README Generator is a command-line application that automates the process of creating professional README.md files for your projects.
+It streamlines the README creation process, allowing developers to quickly generate high-quality documentation and focus more on building their applications.

 ## Installation
 To use the README Generator, you need to have Node.js installed on your computer.
 If you don't have Node.js, you can download and install it from nodejs.org.